State of Maine Judicial Branch Court Interpreter Requirements

 - Complete the Maine Court Interpreters Orientation Program (2 days).

 Qualifications for: Tier II - $45 per interpreting hour*

-- Must complete the Advanced Legal Interpreter Training Program (4 days);
+- Complete the Maine Court Interpreter Advanced Legal Training Program (4 days);

-- Must demonstrate at least 50 hours of documented legal interpreting experience; and
+- 50 hours of documented legal interpreting experience.

 Qualifications for: Tier III - $50 per interpreting hour*

-- Federal Court certification (OR) satisfactory completion of all three sections of the National Center for State Courts Oral Exam
+Satisfactory completion of all three sections of the NCSC Oral Examination

 Maine Court intepreters ar also paid for travel time and reimbursed for mileage expenses pursuant to current policy.